Ugranziol/appRiori/tutorial0.md

 <p>&nbsp;</p>

-Once the data have been uploaded, appRiori displays them as a data frame.
+Once the data have been uploaded, appRiori displays them as a data table.
 It is possible to select the number of rows displayed and to search specific values, through the search bar.

 Moreover, it is possible to selected the variables to be shown by checking the corresponding box within the "Column to show" list.